 A native Oregonian of Polish descent, Catherine A. Hamilton spent several years as a freelance writer.
 Her articles and poems have appeared in The Sarasota Herald Tribune, The Oregonian, The Catholic Sentinel, and The Polish American Journal.
 She is the author of a chapter, “Katherine Graczyk”; in Forgotten Survivors: Polish Christians Remember the Nazi Occupation.
 Edited by Richard C. Lukas, pp.31-37, (University Press of Kansas, 2004).
-Her debut novel Victoria’s War will be published on June 2, 2020, by Plain View Press.
+Her debut novel, Victoria’s War, is now available: Plain View Press (2020).

 Hamilton lives in the Northwest with her husband.